XmacsLabs/mogan/README.md

 > **Let us enjoy exploring science and technology!**

 Mogan is a structured STEM suite, and it is libre software delivered by [Xmacs Labs](https://github.com/XmacsLabs).
-+ Mogan Research：one of the distribution of GNU TeXmacs, mainly for writing papers and books
++ Mogan Research: one of the distribution of GNU TeXmacs, mainly for writing papers and books
 + Mogan Code: Structured code editor based on GNU TeXmacs
 + Mogan Beamer: Beamer-like presentation tool based on GNU TeXmacs